Earth Notes: My Low Carbon Investments @Home

 Just like anyone else with children, I want them to grow up in a gentle world.
 Not one riven by weird climate, panicked mass migrations and so on.

-At home we've cut our energy use two-to-three times.
+At home we've cut our energy use by more than half.
 Then offset the carbon from the rest with solar PV on our roof.
 We've become a SuperHome.
-We've avoided flying for many years, and take low carbon family holidays.
+We've avoided flying for many years, and take trains to low carbon family holidays.
 I am now able to do almost all of my work from home, cutting out most transport emissions from commuting.
 (That work is on energy saving devices for Jo Everyone, for my low-carbon start-up.)

 All of these are my family cutting its own consumption directly.
 Not spending money on indulgences or offsets for someone else to do the work.
 I reckon that we are saving tonnes of CO2 every year, directly.
 And we live carefully, in a small house.
 More stuff doesn't make us happy.
 Less spending leaves my time and resources to put into my energy-saving business as mentioned before.